zenitware-dev/SilentCryptoMiner/README.md

  - Hidden CPU Mining + GPU Mining with selective miner inclusion

  - GUI Builder (WOW I know)

+ - Split Mining (To split the mining, you must specify a mining percentage (1–99) in the second configuration file; the default is 50/50.)

  - Remote Update Feature, Update your miners from the panel itself